1.1.1.1 Mantra 6: Explanation of Certain Points in the Ritual in v.6.5

 Be propitious and kindly to our children, our descendants.

-i He puts down these unfailing (bricks), they are the gods unconquered; verily he enters them; he is not conquered.
+these unfailing (bricks), they are the gods unconquered; verily he enters them;

 k The theologians say, 'Since the months, the half-months, the seasons, the years cook the plants, then why is the offering of first-fruits made to other deities?'
 The gods conquered these (plants); if he were to offer to the seasons, he would cause strife with the gods; having offered the offering of first-fruits, he offers these libations; verily he delights the half-months, the months, the seasons, the year; he does not cause strife with the gods.
 'Better than good have the gods brought together', he says, for the eating of the offering, to prevent the defeat of the sacrificer.